Gabisonfire/norar/readme.md

 ## norar

-norar is a small utility built on 7zip that will decompress archives in the specified directory silently.
+norar is a small utility built on 7zip that will decompress archives from a specified directory silently.